hynek/svcs/docs/core-concepts.md

 Sometimes, it makes sense to have multiple instances of the same type.
 For example, you might have multiple HTTP client pools or more than one database connection.

-You can achieve this by creating new types using {any}`typing.NewType`.
+You can achieve this by creating new types by subclassing the common type.

 On Mypy, you can also use {any}`typing.Annotated` to add metadata to the type to the same effect.
 However, it doesn't work with Pyright and [it's unclear if it's even _supposed_ to work](https://github.com/hynek/svcs/discussions/74), so we recommend the first approach.